 Digitization

-Our digitization research focuses on connectivity and computation technologies that will enable future vehicles to generate, analyze, and act on the right data—rapidly, reliably, and safely.
+The automation of transportation requires capabilities to harness and manage tremendous amounts of data.
+We are developing new communication and computing technologies that will enable vehicles to generate, analyze, and act on the right data—rapidly, reliably, securely, and safely.

 UT’s Approach